This glossary identifies some of the most frequent terms I use and points you to posts for more information.

 Posttraumatic Stress Disorder (PTSD): Symptoms of PTSD occur following traumatic events for some, though not all of us.
 Symptoms can include anxiety, depression, rage, and guilt; being highly reactive to sights, sounds, smells and other reminders (triggers) of the original event(s); reliving the original event(s) or having nightmares related to it; losing the ability or interest to connect with others, and more.
 The presence of symptoms suggests the existence of more than one experience of trauma.
 See more in The Chronic Illness Model.

 Prior Trauma: Traumatic events that occur before the final, most visible trauma, increase risk for the eventual development of symptoms.
 Soldiers who develop Posttraumatic Stress Disorder (PTSD), for example, are more likely to have had experiences of trauma before joining the service.
 I believe that the same occurs in chronic illness, where the final stressor preceding onset of disease is an event that unmasks a preexisting pattern, rather than being the actual cause of symptoms.
-See more in The Chronic Illness Model and Trauma is like a Dandelion.
+See more in The Chronic Illness Model.

 Resources: Events, experiences, people and things that help us feel safe or supported, that enable us to soften and our hearts to open, or that help us to recover following stressful events, are resources.
 See more in The Chronic Illness Model and Resources.

 Trauma: Trauma is an event that is experienced as both life-threatening and inescapable.
 When there is no option for successful escape through fight or flight, this is the kind of event that elicits an unconscious state of shutting down, known as the freeze response.
 An event that is considered traumatic is unique for everyone because it is shaped by perception and influenced by our past life events, including adverse childhood events (see ACEs above) and trauma in early life.
-See more in The Chronic Illness Model and Trauma is like a Dandelion.
+See more in The Chronic Illness Model and The Essential Guide.